sf105/sttp-book/_chapters/model-based-testing.md

 With these three tests we achieve full state coverage, as the system is in each state at some point.

-With the tests above we have covered most of the transitions as well.
+With the tests above, we have covered most of the transitions as well.
 The only untested transition is the `lock button` from `UNLOCKED` to `LOCKED`.
 To test this transition, we bring the system in `UNLOCKED` by giving the correct password.
 Then we trigger the `lock button` and assert that the system is in `LOCKED`.
 {% include example-end.html %}

 #### Paths and Transition trees

 Besides the individual transitions, we can also test the combinations of transitions.
 These combinations of transitions are called paths.

 A logical thought might be: Let's test all the paths in the state machine!
 While this looks like a good objective, the number of paths will most likely be too high.
-Take a state machine that has a loop, i.e. a transition from state X to Y and a transition from state Y to X.
+Take a state machine that has a loop, i.e., a transition from state X to Y and a transition from state Y to X.
 When creating paths we can keep going back and forth these two states.
 This leads to an infinite amount of paths.
-Obviously we cannot test all the paths, we will need to take a different approach.
+Obviously, we cannot test all the paths.
+We will need to take a different approach.

 The idea is that when using paths to derive test cases, we want each loop to be executed once.
 This way we have a finite amount of paths to create test cases for.